stockphrase/no-silo/content/courses/writing-2/quarterly-review.md

 4. Were all the assignments turned in on time?
 5. Did you give your best effort on each assignment?
 6. Expressed as a percentage, how much of the reading did you do?
-7. How much did you contribute to Hive?
+7. How much did you contribute to peer review?
 Was this your best effort at sharing/helping others?
 8. How often did you contribute on discussion days?
 Could you have contributed more to the conversation?

 {{< hint note >}}
 <span style="color: var(--readings)"><i class="fas fa-circle"></i></i></span> **Step 4**: Final grade